Healthy Homes Assessment Karaka Bays

 Insulation Karaka Bays

-Insulation requirements to be in compliance with the R-values required for your area
+Insulation requirements to be in compliance with the R-values of your area.

-The "R" signifies thermal resistance, and is a measure of how well the insulation withstands heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" signifies thermal resistance, and is a measure of how well the insulation can withstand heat flow.
+The higher the R-value, the more effective the insulation.

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 Underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 Underfloor R 1.3

-• Zone 2 – all of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – all area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3

-See the full details of the Healthy Homes insulation standard.
+Check out the complete details of the Healthy Homes insulation standard.

 Karaka Bays Moisture Ingress & Drainage

-See the full details of this Healthy Homes moisture ingress and drainage quality.
+Find out all the details of The Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection